ShrideviReddy/Getting-data-from-eBay-API/README.md

 ![Response from eBay API](/img/Response_dict.PNG)

 It's in dictionary format.
-Use you dictionary subsetting skills to get data in format you want.
+Check dictionary format and use you dictionary subsetting skills to get data in format you want.